-The jerkin or vest features wide shoulders and a peplum hem.
-These were easy to make and attach with a few simple seams.
-The green cotton broad cloth vest is lined, I used a scrap of mystery lining fabric from the thrift store for this purpose.
-It works great in this style.
+The Renaissance costume vest features wide shoulders and a peplum hem.
+These are both easy to make and attach with a few simple seams.
+A green cotton broad cloth lines the vest.
+I used a scrap of mystery fabric from the thrift store for this purpose.

-I didn’t need to make the trousers that were included with the pattern, we were fortunate enough to find a pair of black linen draw string pants at the thrift store in Ted’s size.
+I didn’t need to make the trousers that were included with the pattern as we were fortunate enough to find a pair of black linen drawstring pants at the thrift store in Ted’s size.
 We cut them off just under the knee and left the raw hem to add to the overall effect of the costume.

 The leather details are my own design and were cut on the Cricut Maker.
-Read the complete leather post here.
-The leather pieces were attached to the jerkin with rivets and grommets.
-The leather placket gives authenticity and stability to the laced up front, and the grommets were easy to install through all layers with a hammer and a wooden cutting board surface to pound on.
+You can find the details for that portion of the costume here.
+Attach the leather pieces to the jerkin with rivets and grommets.
+The leather placket gives authenticity and stability to the laced up front, and the grommets were easy to install through all the layers using a hammer and a wooden cutting board.

-I won’t kid you, it took a bit of muscle to pound them all in place.
-But, sometimes it’s very gratifying to hammer away at something that has such a cool manly look.
-The vest is not washable, but could be sponged clean or dry cleaned with the leather trim.
-I am not concerned with longevity, I think it will hold up just fine.
-The front lacing is a faux suede cord I purchased at the craft store.
+It took a bit of muscle to pound them all in place.
+But it was also very gratifying and well worth the effort.
+The vest is not washable because of the leather trim, however dry cleaning is an option if needed.
+I am not concerned with longevity as I think it will hold up just fine.
+The front lacing is a faux suede cord from the craft store.

 Women’s Renaissance Costume

 The women’s costume is much more time consuming to make.
 This pattern is Simplicity pattern #S3809.
 I made this costume several years ago so I was already familiar with its construction.
 Overall, this costume is not hard to construct.
 However, the bodice is rather time consuming.